ytopt-team/autotune/Benchmarks/ECP-Apps/XSBench/Theta/readme.md

 This directory includes all the files for autotuning XSBench on Theta.
-The autotuning scripts are in the folder autotuning for performance and in the folder autotuning-g for energy using GEOPM.
-The file plopper.py under the folder plopper entails generating a new code, compiling and execution.
+The autotuning scripts are in the folder xsbench-mpi/xsbench for performance and in the folder xsbench-mpi/xsbench-g for energy using GEOPM.
+The file plopper.py under the folder xsbench-mpi/plopper entails generating a new code, compiling and execution.
+The folder xsbench-omp includes the mixed OpenMP pragmas and Clang loop optimization pragmas codes for autotuninng.